KrunchMuffin/MMM-Netatmo/README.md

 #### Register an App

 Your can register a new app [here](https://dev.netatmo.com/dev/createapp).
-Afterwards you will get an APP_ID and an APP_SECRET which you will need to enter in the [config entries](#configuration).
+Afterwards you will get an CLIENT_ID and an CLIENT_SECRET which you will need to enter in the [config entries](#configuration).

 #### Grant Access to Your Data